Zilliqa/zq2/docs/api/zilliqa/getstateproof.doc.md

 # Description

-This API returns empty in Zilliqa 2, since proof mechanisms have changed
+This API returns the state proof for the corresponding TxBlock for a smart contract.

 ## Proof Parameters